How to Build a Video Streaming App: 12 Key Features and Costs

 Onboarding is vital.
 New users need to learn about your app before starting to use it.
 But keep in mind that the onboarding process should be easy, intuitive, and fast.

 Registering through your app should also be as easy as possible for the user.
 If a new user can't do it within a few seconds, they may get frustrated and leave.
 Consider also adding a sign-up through social media profiles - it can make the process as seamless and fast as possible.

 A video library that's readily accessible for your users is essential and should be present on the first screen when the product is launched.
-If you want to start a streaming service like Netflix, you'll need to contend with their features and this is a major one.
+If you want to start a streaming service like Netflix, you'll need to contend with their features, and this is a major one.

-Once you begin to establish what one of your app users likes to watch, then a recommended watch list feature will come in handy.
+Once you begin to establish what one of your app users likes to watch, a recommended watch list feature will come in handy.
 They will appreciate your suggestions (but only if they're tailored correctly).

 This feature helps users to give reviews of broadcasters they like.
 Based on this feedback, you'll be able to tell how popular each broadcast is, and you'll know which guests to bring back.